learnk8s/learnk8s.io/_pages/newsletter/README.md

 ```

+__You should only list the sections which you want to display.__

+__You don't have to add the above front-matter if you're happy with the default sort order.__

 The example above details how the sort order of each section, including the `content` can be customised.
 This example will display the section in this order:

 |Section Id|Section Name|Display Order|